benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 <img src="/images/2017-11-13-recursion-without-recursion/compiler.jpg" alt="Compiler overview" width="900" />

+As the name suggests, the exercise is to come up with an abstract representation of Prolog's syntax.
+Think beyond the specifics of how the language is presented as text (such as where parentheses go and so on); we want to talk about the high-level grammatical constructs and how they relate to one another.
+This mode of thinking is akin to thinking about English at the level of sentence structure --- subordinate clauses and so on --- rather than spelling and punctuation.

 I said a Prolog program was a collection of _rules_, so let's start there.

 ```csharp